Markikie/agnos/README.md

-# Agnos - Hospital A API
+# Agnos Hospital Middleware System

-A Go-based API service with nginx reverse proxy and HTTPS support.
+A Go-based middleware system for hospital patient information management, built with Gin framework, PostgreSQL, and Docker.

-## Features
+## Overview

-- Go web application with Gin framework
+The Agnos Hospital Middleware System provides APIs for hospital staff to search and manage patient information from Hospital Information Systems (HIS).
+The system supports multiple hospitals and integrates with external hospital APIs to fetch patient data.
 - Nginx reverse proxy with SSL termination
 - Self-signed SSL certificate for HTTPS
 - PostgreSQL database